 Devil’s Honeycomb was formed millions of years ago when magma cracked as it cooled.
 The outcome was strange rock columns coming out of the ground.
 Along with the Devil’s Honeycomb, you get a 360 view of the land around you at the top.

 Bell Mountain is located along the Ozark Trail, a trail that starts in St. Louis and meets the Ozark Highland Trail in Arkansas.
 Bell Mountain is one of the taller mountains in the Ozark Mountains reaching 1,702 feet of elevation.
-This loop reaches the summit giving you a very far view of the surrounding area.
+This loop reaches the summit giving you a very fair view of the surrounding area of the forest.

-This trail is great for first time backpackers.
+This trail is great for first-time backpackers.
 This was actually my first backpacking trip.
-It’s not too far to where your load will become too much and there are a ton of back country camping sites to choose from.
-A few of the camping spots are located in an open area that are great for watching the sunset and sunrise.
+It’s not too far to where your load will become too much and there are a ton of backcountry camping sites to choose from.
+A few of the camping spots are located in an open area that is great for watching the sunset and sunrise.

 You have to take Spring Brook Trail to get to Devil’s Icebox Trail.
 You can take the whole loop or you can just walk about .3 miles, clockwise down Spring Brook Trail to get to the Devil’s Icebox trail.When hiking to Devil’s Icebox, you will get to experience many natural features.
 The first feature you come across is the Rock Bridge, a 63 foot tall natural tunnel.
 You will also see the double sink hole, where a stream runs underneath.
 Then, you will descend down a flight of stairs to a stream that leads to two different caves.

 The first cave is Devil’s Icebox that is actually closed at the moment due to White-Nose Syndrome (a fungal infection deadly to bats).
 Connor’s Cave is the other cave that you can enter.
 It’s a 150 long cave that is entered by wading in a shallow stream.
 Don’t forget your headlamps and helmet.